arnoldNuvisto/Zero2WP/README.md

 ```

 - This will clone the latest version of Underscores from GitHub and install it into a new folder for your theme in **'Zero2WP/themes/'**
+- Note this will also update the style.css and style.scss with a new project banner

 ### 2.4 Run the Build